lawromwal/source-for-blue-green-webapp/README.md

 # Compile the packages to Javascript
 npm run build

-# List the empty stack; should see "CdkStackEksALBBg"
+# List the empty stack; should see "CdkStackALBEksBg"
 cdk ls

 # Emit the CDK-originated CloudFormation template to STDOUT...